sunfishstanford/sunfishstanford.github.io/_posts/2024-08-05-TensorProductDirectSum.md

 layout: post
 usemathjax: true
 categories: ['embracing transitory confusion', math, physics]
-title: "Direct sum versus tensor product of vector spaces"
+title: "Direct sum versus Cartesian product versus tensor product of vector spaces"
 permalink: /:year/:title:output_ext

-# note: shift-cmd-v to view the markdown view; cmd-k v to view side-by-side, then can do 'toggle preview locking' command in the 3 dots in the preview tab
 ---

-I regularly get confused about direct sums versus tensor products if it's been a while since I last thought about the topic, and then I would need to re-remember how things work.
+I regularly get confused about direct sums vs. Cartesian products vs. tensor products of vector spaces if it's been a while since I last thought about the topic, and then I would need to re-remember how things work.
 So I decided to jot down these notes to save some time in the future.
-(Note: we are only considering direct sums and tensor products of finite numbers of spaces.)
+(Note: we are only considering "sums" and "products" of finite numbers of spaces.)

 Cut to the chase
 ------